 Whether you are a landlord or tenant, it is vital that you are aware of your legal rights and obligations.
-The law protects both parties and does not permit you to take the law into your own hands - irrespective of the circumstances.
+The law protects both parties and does not permit you to take the law into your own hands - regardless of the circumstances.

-- The Disability Discrimination Order (NI) 2006
+- the Disability Discrimination Order (NI) 2006

-- The Sex Discrimination (Northern Ireland) Order 1976
+- the Sex Discrimination (Northern Ireland) Order 1976

-- The Race Relations (NI) Order 1997.
+- the Race Relations (NI) Order 1997

 What is the landlord responsible for?